Subscribie/subscribie-deployer/README.md

 - Copy config.py.example to config.py
 - Remove COUCHDB settings if not using it
 - Set JAMLA_DEPLOY_URL to this app
+- Copy .env.example to .env
+  - Edit SITES_DIRECTORY to directory where to deploy sites to

 For running locally in development: `./run.sh`